kjg116/Webserver-Pyramid/README.md

 ```

 ## Assumptions
-1. In order for a word to be considered a word pyramid, the word can not be more than 3 characters
+1. In order for a word to be considered a word pyramid, the word can not be less than 3 characters
 2. Special Characters and numbers can be apart of a "word"
 3. Case Insentive.
 "S" == "s"